alephium/www/src/content/news/ama-session-writen-format-c0bb9009dc01/index.md

 A: Minting a token on the Alephium blockchain is fairly easy.

 A contract needs to be created when issuing a token.
 There is an endpoint in the full node to do that.
-In the <a href="https://docs.alephium.org/dapps/build-dapp-from-scratch/#create-a-new-dapp-project-token-faucet" data-href="https://docs.alephium.org/dapps/build-dapp-from-scratch/#create-a-new-dapp-project-token-faucet">Getting Started guide of the Alephium docs</a>, you can find an example of issuing tokens for a Token Faucet from the command line.
+In the <a href="https://docs.alephium.org/dapps/build-dapp-from-scratch/#create-a-new-dapp-project-token-faucet" >Getting Started guide of the Alephium docs</a>, you can find an example of issuing tokens for a Token Faucet from the command line.

-A few <a href="https://docs.alephium.org/ralph/built-in-functions/" data-href="https://docs.alephium.org/ralph/built-in-functions/">built-in functions</a> in Ralph allow the creation of tokens in the smart contract pretty straightforwardly.
+A few <a href="https://docs.alephium.org/ralph/built-in-functions/" >built-in functions</a> in Ralph allow the creation of tokens in the smart contract pretty straightforwardly.

 **Q: How much would it cost to a Developer or a Team of Developers to create a token on the Alephium chain?**